Colorado Curling Cup

 The Colorado Curling Cup is an annual mixed doubles curling tournament on the ISS Mixed Doubles World Curling Tour.
 It is held annually in the Fall at Rock Creek Curling in Lafayette, Colorado and the Denver Curling Center in Golden, Colorado.

 The 2023 event acted as a qualifier for the 2024 United States Mixed Doubles Curling Championship.

-The 2024 event acted as a qualifier for the 2025 United States Mixed Doubles Olympic Curling Trials.
+While the 2024 event acted as a qualifier for the 2025 United States Olympic mixed doubles curling trials.

 The event features a World Tour event, a wheelchair event and a club-level event for recreational curlers.

 The purse for the event is US$16,000, and its event categorization is 750 (highest calibre is 1000).

 The event has been held since 2019, and has been part of the World Curling Tour since 2023.